-This is offered to students in Year 13 who have already achieved Level 2 and involves a real commitment from the student.
+This is offered to students in Year 12 & 13 and involves a real commitment from the student.
 There are significant benefits to the students as the nationally accredited course with an added First Aid qualification un- locks many doors to coaching opportunities.
-The HSLA is also recognised on the UCAS Tariff (30 points).
+The HSLA is also recognised on the UCAS Tariff (16 points).

 Arts Award (Art, Drama & Music)

 Gold Arts Award is the highest recognition of your abilities as a creative arts leader and practitioner.
 Working at this level will extend your creativity, communication, planning, teamwork and leadership skills, and you will achieve a nationally recognised Level 3 qualification.
-The Gold Arts Award is also recognised on the UCAS Tariff (30 points).
-We also offer a range of non-accredited ‘in house’ Leadership & Volunteering opportunities for Sixth Form students.
-These include:
+The Gold Arts Award is also recognised on the UCAS Tariff (16 points).

 All subject departments are keen to involve Years 12 / 13 students as support in their lessons for younger students.
 This might involve supporting children with learning difficulties, stretching more able students, providing one to one reading support, or being a friendly face to answer questions in class.